- Replacement of the existing watermain, appurtenances and services to property line

 What is the scope of work?

-The City of Cambridge is proposing to reconstruct Todd Street from Water Street North to the West End and Haddington Street from Dundas Street to Samuelson Street.
+The City of Cambridge is proposing to reconstruct Bruce Street from Harris Street to Main Street and Spruce Street from Bruce Street to Main Street.

 Reconstruction will include:

 Yes.
 The complete roadway including curbs and sidewalks will be reconstructed.
-The width of the existing asphalt surface is approximately 7.3m from Water Street North to the West End.
-The width of the existing sidewalks on the north and south sides of the road is approximately 1.2m.
-On the south side there is no sidewalk in front of the 3 westernmost properties.
+The width of existing asphalt surface is approximately 7.6m to 8.2m between Harris Street and Main Street.
+The width of existing sidewalk on both sides of the road is approximately 1.2m.

-The width of the proposed sidewalks on the north and south sides of the road will be increased to 1.5m as per the Accessibility for Ontarians with Disabilities Act (AODA).
-A 0.5m wide grass boulevard between concrete curb and sidewalk is proposed on both sides where sidewalk is proposed.
-The proposed sidewalks will be approximately in the same location as the existing sidewalks except they will be approximately 50mm closer to the property lines and they will be widened toward the road.
-The sidewalk on the north side will be extended at the west end to connect with the trail.
-No sidewalk is proposed on the south side in front of the 3 westernmost properties.
+The width of proposed sidewalk on both sides of road will be increased to 1.5m as per the Accessibility for Ontarians with Disabilities Act (AODA).
+A 0.5m wide grass boulevard between concrete curb and sidewalk is proposed.
+The sidewalk widening will be mainly toward the road where possible (sidewalk will be widened toward the property line by not more than 0.3m in some areas).

 Yes.
 The complete roadway including curbs and sidewalks will be reconstructed.
-The width of existing asphalt surface is approximately 6.6m from Dundas Street to Samuelson Street.
-The width of existing sidewalks on the north and south sides of the road is approximately 1.1m.
+The width of existing asphalt surface is approximately 8.8m from Bruce Street to Main Street.
+The width of existing sidewalks on both sides of the road is approximately 1.3m.

-The width of proposed sidewalks on the north and south sides of the road will be increased to 1.5m as per the Accessibility for Ontarians with Disabilities Act (AODA).
-A 0.4m wide grass boulevard between concrete curb and sidewalk is proposed.
-The proposed sidewalks will be approximately in the same location as the existing sidewalks except they will be widened toward the road
+The width of proposed sidewalk on both sides of the road will be increased to 1.5m as per the Accessibility for Ontarians with Disabilities Act (AODA).
+A 0.5m wide grass boulevard between concrete curb and sidewalk is proposed on west side of the road.
+The sidewalk widening will be mainly toward the road.

 Why is the City proceeding with this work?